Muminkingl/Fixology/README.md

 ## How to Use

 1. Download both `Fixology.exe` and `fix_grammar.ahk` files
-2. Place them in the same folder
-3. Run the `fix_grammar.ahk` script (requires AutoHotkey installed)
+2. Run the `fix_grammar.ahk` script (requires AutoHotkey installed)
-4. Select any text in any application and press `Alt+P` to correct its grammar
+3. Select any text in any application and press `Alt+P` to correct its grammar

 ## Requirements